ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

+Next, we will perform some mild data cleaning, and inspect the dataset.

 *** =instructions
 - The dataset remains stored as `data`.
 Two columns in `data` are `is_red` and `color`, which are redundant.
 Drop `color` from the dataset, and save the new dataset as `numeric_data`.